Best Buys

 image map

 Get to know the steamy NT capital at your own pace – you’ll fast find that the characters here are almost as colourful as the sunsets.
 You’ll enjoy the latter over drinks and nibbles with your Travel Director and fellow adventure-seekers.
-A tasty entrée to your 11-day Northern Territory tour from Darwin
+A tasty entrée to your 11-day odyssey.

 Today is about getting your Darwin bearings on a city tour revealing the events that have shaped the city over the decades, from wars to natural disasters.
-You’ll be a Darwin expert after visiting attractions like East Point Military Reserve and the Darwin Museum.
+You’ll be a Darwin expert after visiting attractions like East Point Military Reserve and the MAGNT (Museum and Art Gallery Northern Territory).
 The afternoon is at your leisure.
 If you’re at a loss for ideas, we can point you in the direction of the Royal Flying Doctor Service Tourist Facility, perhaps, or the Mindil Beach Sunset Market, loaded with 200+ stalls.
 Grab a bite and watch the day end with your feet in the sand.

 Included Meals: Breakfast

 Aboriginal culture is strong in this part of Australia, and its kept alive by Traditional Landowners on this morning’s tour.
-Dive deep into Aboriginal heritage on a family-owned experience highlighting art, music and bush tucker.
+100% Aboriginal owned and operated family business, Pudakul offers cultural and nature-based cultural experiences from the Adelaide River Flood Plains on Aboriginal owned land Limilngan-Wulna.
+On this MAKE TRAVEL MATTER® Experience, dive deep into First Nations heritage, highlighting art, music and bush tucker.
 Your next deep dive is into the heart of Kakadu, a World Heritage listed national park that is one of Australia’s most important living ecosystems.
-Today’s Kakadu tour will whet your appetite for a full day of wildlife immersion tomorrow.

 Included Meals: Breakfast, Dinner